-If the device is not acquiring satellite signals, there could be few causes.
+If the device is not acquiring satellite signals, there could be a few causes.
 If the device has moved a large distance since the last time it has acquired satellites or has been turned off for longer than a few weeks or months, the device may not be able to acquire the satellites correctly.

 - Ensure the device is using the latest software.
-If not, update the device software (Updating the Device Software). - If the device is using an internal GPS antenna, make sure the device has a clear view of the sky so that the internal antenna can receive the GPS signal.
-If it is mounted inside of a cabin, it should be close to a window so it can receive the

-- GPS signal.
-If the device is mounted inside a cabin and cannot be placed in a location where the device can acquire satellites, use an external GPS antenna. - If the device is using an external GPS antenna, make sure the antenna is connected to the chartplotter or the NMEA network - If the device has more than one GPS antenna source, select a different source (Selecting the GPS Source).
+If not, update the device software (Software Update, page 2). - If the device is using an internal GPS antenna, make sure the device has a clear view of the sky so the internal antenna can receive the GPS signal.
+If it is mounted inside of a cabin, it should be close to a window so it can receive the GPS signal.
+If the device is mounted inside a cabin and cannot be placed in a location where the device can acquire satellites, use an external GPS antenna. - If the device is using an external GPS antenna, make sure the antenna is connected to the chartplotter or the NMEA network.